shervinea/cheatsheet-translation/tr/recurrent-neural-networks.md

 **34. [How much past should matter now?, Drop previous information?, Erase a cell or not?, How much to reveal of a cell?]**

-&#10230; [Şimdi ne kadar geçmiş olması gerekir ?, Önceki bilgiyi bırak?, Bir hücreyi sil ya da silme?, Bir hücreyi ortaya çıkarmak için ne kadar?]
+&#10230; [Şimdi ne kadar geçmiş olması gerekir?, Önceki bilgiyi bırak?, Bir hücreyi sil ya da silme?, Bir hücreyi ortaya çıkarmak için ne kadar?]

 <br>